“Idly parking in the park is no

 Lloyd Lake’s paired swans paddled along, unruffled by the commotion; blackbirds, wrentits and white-headed sparrows flew in from bordering fir trees to drill the last few potatoes she had crumbled along the walk.
 I trailed her around the tiny lake to a decaying Roman doorframe standing alone against a backdrop of unruly brush.
 Bare survivor of the 1906 earthquake, this brick and marble portal had shown little improvement in fortunes since being donated to Golden Gate Park.
 It now encased a slab stone bench, angled perfectly toward the sunbathed waters.
 There we sat, peeling and picking at the rifted columns, skimming the graffiti scratches of those who had come before us, rather than catching one another’s eye.

-“Who knows, maybe that’s why I find you interesting,” she added, draping the splotchy maincoat across our laps.
-“I mean, as a project.”
+“Who knows, maybe that’s why I find you interesting,” she added, draping the splotchy maincoat across our laps, somewhat taken aback her own self.
+“I mean, as a…project.”

 “How would I know,” I flushed, pulling out two scrunchy sweet rolls, one of which she declined.
 “My dad was too busy taking a fifth…aww, you don’t want to know…”